getgrav/grav-plugin-shortcode-core/README.md

 * Color Shortcode Example: https://github.com/getgrav/grav-plugin-shortcode-core/blob/develop/shortcodes/ColorShortcode.php
 * Section Shortcode Example: https://github.com/getgrav/grav-plugin-shortcode-core/blob/develop/shortcodes/SectionShortcode.php
 * Section Prism Highlight Example: https://github.com/trilbymedia/grav-plugin-prism-highlight/blob/develop/shortcodes/PrismShortcode.php

+Also, we introduced a new event called `onShortcodeHandlers()` that allows a 3rd party plugin to create and add their own custom handlers.
+These are then all processed by the core plugin in one shot.

 ## Processing Shortcodes Before or After Markdown processing